ucsf-wynton/wynton-website-hpc/docs/hpc/about/wynton-protected.md

 <div class="alert alert-danger" role="alert" style="margin-top: 3ex" markdown="1">

 2025-12-01: **We are no longer commissioning Protected accounts.**
-This is because all Protected data will be removed by 2026-01-26.
+This is because all Protected data will be removed by {{ site.data.specs.protected_eol }}.

 </div>
 <div style="font-size: 150%;" markdown="1">